Registration Now Open for the 2026 Education Forum!

 Radio Frequency Interference Mitigation (RFIM)

-Presenters: Tom Brinkoetter, LAS, Radio Site Test & Jay Thompson, CETsr, TACtical RF
+Presenters: Tom Brinkoetter, LAS, Radio Site Test & Jay Thompson, CETsr, Thompson Communications, Inc.

 Course Description Certification